AgentCrypt: Advancing Privacy and (Secure) Computation in AI Agent Collaboration: Introduction

 \subsection{Contributions}

 \paragraph{\bf Privacy Framework:}

-In this work, we introduce $\sys$, a novel privacy framework designed for privacy-preserving agent-to-agent communication, enabling agents to collaborate and make decisions securely while maintaining stringent privacy guarantees.
+In this work, we introduce $\sys$, a novel privacy framework (summarized in Table~\ref{tab:PrivAgentyx-framework}) designed for privacy-preserving agent-to-agent communication, enabling agents to collaborate and make decisions securely while maintaining stringent privacy guarantees.
 Our contributions are summarized as follows: